Our Favorite Source of Light: Pendant Lights

 Another general design rule to use is that the height should depend on the tallest person in your family.
 There should be at least 20-25″ between the top of the person’s head and the bottom of the fixture.

 From there, decide the cord length.
 Most hardwires are between 4′-6′ long, while plug-ins are at least 9′.
 Make sure you have enough leeway for adjustments when purchasing yours.

 Now that we’ve discussed how you pick your new pendant lights, let’s look at three of our favorite light fixture designers.

 One of our favorite designers, Hudson Valley, carries an array of pendant lighting.
 These fixtures are visually-captivating and super original.
 No matter where you choose to put them in your home, Hudson Valley lights are sure to wow all of your guests.

 Visual Comfort is a wonderful source for high-end lighting fixtures that polishes off the look of beautiful designs perfectly.
 If you are looking for something original and inspiring, look no further than Visual Comfort.

 Take a modern approach to your pendant lighting with Tech Lighting.
 Tech Lighting shines in contemporary-inspired designs that are also cool and innovative.
 Try adding their styles to your dining room, kitchen, living room, or anywhere else in your home.

-For additional help designing your space, contact the interior design experts at Miya Interiors.
+For additional help designing your space, contact our Utah interior design firm.
 We would love to help you update your look to fit the latest designs.